lusiliang93/16623-facial-landmark/README.md

    - How to modify the original codes so as to efficiently implement Accelerate Framework;
    - Learn how to use Metal API so as to check if it is feasible to use Metal to get access to the GPU to realize the speedup.

+- Goals and Deliverables
+  - Goals:
+     - We must successfully develop a facial landmark iOS app
+     - We have to speed up the basic version at least 5 times using Accelerate Framework
+  - Extra goals:
+     - We would try to learn Metal API and get much faster version
+     - We would add additional function like heat pose estimation
+  - Evaluations:
+     - The successful version is that it can realize facial landmark tracking in real time.
+     - We will do speed benchmark by comparing execution time running the basic version, the version using Accelerate Frame and the version using Metal API.
+     - We will make a demo to show how to use the app.
+  - Feasibility:
+     - A similar project has been done before in this course.
+Therefore, if we can follow the schedule strictly, we can complete the project on time.
+     - We have found at least two open sources and each of them has a detailed paper to read.
+As long as we can understand, it can be finished on time.

+-Schedule:
+ - Nov.7 - Nov.13  Literature review and find facial landmark open sources
+- Nov.14 - Nov.16 Basic version of facial landmark in Xcode
+- Nov.17 - Nov.
+23 Advanced version with speedup
+- Nov.24 - Dec.1   Add additional function like head pose estimation
+- Dec.2 - Dec.
+6 Design a simple UI, speed benchmark and make the demo
+- Dec.7 Prepare for presentation
+= Dec.8 - Dec.
+11 Write final report

+     -